tyler-conrad/pavlok_technical_challenge/README.md

 of day in a 24-hour period.
 The widget updates the handle positions when they are dragged and the start, end and time between durations are calculated and displayed to the user.

-When testing on Android I noticed that the SVG images that are rendered.
-I opened a bug with the flutter_svg project and was informed that io.File is not supported on Android and that I should use the assetBundle API instead.
-I intend to fix this issue shortly.
+There was a bug with SVG icons not rendering on Android, the fix was to use the AssetBundle api instead of dart:io to to load the images.

 Project documentation is available [here](https://tyler-conrad.github.io/pavlok_technical_challenge/).